sqlitebrowser/dbhub.io/other/README.md

   "CAP_NET_BIND_SERVICE" applied to it, otherwise it won't be able to start.

-  The dbhub-webui.service file takes care of this for SystemD (tested on CentOS 7).
-If you're not using SystemD, then the capability can be applied manually prior to starting the
+  The dbhub-webui.service file takes care of this for systemd (tested on CentOS 7).
+If you're not using systemd, then the capability can be applied manually prior to starting the
   daemon: